Subscribe to get access

 33. Get to know your washing machine

 a.
 Many washing machines have eco-options available which generally use less water per cycle.
-They might even spin at a faster rate making your clothes dry quicker (which reduces the need to use a dryer)
+So conservation occurs at every spin.
+All at a faster rate making your clothes dry quicker (which reduces the need to use a dryer)

 34. Turn your washing machine temperature down